sachigoyal/sachigoyal/README.md

 - 👋 Hi, I’m @sachigoyal
-- 👀 I’m interested in AI, Web3, Full stack development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Web3, Full stack development.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...